Stuart Forster discusses a memorable a series of moments with a camera that resulted in creating inspirational travel photography from Canada.

 Apply for your eTA via the official Government of Canada website before booking travel.
 Don’t leave it until you’re at the airport, just prior to travel, as the approval process sometimes requires supporting documentation and takes several days.
 Once approved, eTAs are valid for up to five years.

-Be aware that any site charging more that CAD$7 to process an ETA application is not the official Government of Canada website.
+Be aware that any site charging more than CAD$7 to process an ETA application is not the official Government of Canada website.

 For ideas about things to do and see in Canada check the #Forglowinghearts hashtag on social media.
 Additionally, visit the www.explore-canada.co.uk website to see inspirational content from across Canada.